ChrisDoykov/hubcap-guides/src/pages/removing-a-page/index.md

 path: "/removing-a-page"
 ---

-There are only a few steps needed, in order to remove a page, although the difficulty might vary dependin on how heavily referenced the page is:
+There are only a few steps needed, in order to remove a page, although the difficulty might vary depending on how heavily referenced the page is:

 **1.** Open the `app-routing.module.ts` file, located in the `app` folder.